Admin23del/Vijay/README.md

 9.If they input "no," the game ends.

 Potential Issues & Improvements

-The random number should be generated within 1–100 instead of 0–99: int randNum = rand.nextInt(100) + 1;
+1.The random number should be generated within 1–100 instead of 0–99:

+int randNum = rand.nextInt(100) + 1;

-r.nextInt() could cause an error if the input is not an integer.
+2.r.nextInt() could cause an error if the input is not an integer.
 Using r.hasNextInt() before reading input could improve robustness.

-The case handling for "yes" works, but "Yes" or "YES" wouldn't work as expected.
+3.The case handling for "yes" works, but "Yes" or "YES" wouldn't work as expected.
 Using play.equalsIgnoreCase("yes") would be better.